meena-erian/SmarF/components/API/README.md

      {"responseType":"data","content":45}
      ```

      - ```query=irrigationStartTime``` returns the irrigation start time in the formate HH:MM:SS.
-Used only when switchingSystems is set to PERIODICALLY.
+Used only when switchingSystem is set to PERIODICALLY.

      - ```query=irrigationEndTime``` returns the irrigation end time.